iffiX/machin/docs/source/tutorials/parallel_distributed.rst

 Distributed
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-Distributed is awesome, as well as extremely painful to deal with, hard to design, and even harder to design, because applications are often required to have some crucial features like consistency, availability, partition-tolerance, and good performance.
+Distributed is awesome, as well as extremely painful to deal with, hard to design, and even harder to debug, because applications are often required to have some crucial features like consistency, availability, partition-tolerance, and good performance.

 Currently, since Machin relies on the PyTorch RPC framework, it does not provide